jonathanvdc/skeleshare-cgo26-artifact/README.md

 results/<experiment-id>/eqsat/
 ```

-For **lowering experiments**, tests generate an `out/NAME` directory containing HDL outputs.
+For **VHDL generation experiments**, tests generate an `out/NAME` directory containing VHDL outputs.
 The script cleans any previous `out/` directory, runs the test, and copies the resulting directory into:

 ```
 results/<experiment-id>/lowering/out/